LDiazN/ParkourShooter/README.md

 Simple FPS game made in **Unreal Engine 4** where I aimed to implement and experiment with advanced mobility mechanics in an FPS.
 The core movement features include sliding, wall running, a grappling hook, double jump, and vaulting.
 The code for this project was mainly written in C++, while also using blueprints when more appropriate for the task.

 ## Wallrunning
+Wallrunning allows the player to run along vertical surfaces to traverse spaces without floor, avoiding damage, and getting better shot positions.
+For this implementation I wanted the player to run indefinitely over walls and I tried to avoid solutions that required to mark surfaces as runnable.
+Altough it's not super hard to implement, it's the hardest mechanic to implement in this project.

 ## Sliding